nelsonjchen/cowboystyle/README.md

 # Cowboystyle

+We're trying to do Heroku with the same repository now.

 This is a proposed source and toolkit for the CSS and sidebar used in r/UCSantabarbara.
 This is only to be used within your own test subreddits by creating your own little configuration files and passing it as the second